EduardHermann/GMailSender/README.md

 ## How to use the program

-- You need to turn on on your Google account that you trust less secure apps in order to start my program
+- You need to turn on on your Google account that you trust less secure apps in order to send Emails
   - 1 Log into your Google account
   - 2 Go to security
   - 3 search for "Access through less secure apps" and turn it on